Tremulous: Derivatives

 Unvanquished is a Tremulous-based FPS with another engine (Daemon), which was first released publicly in 2012 and is under active development.
 It includes many original maps and is able to run Tremulous maps with some distributed in a community pack.
 Some Unvanquished official maps were community maps for Tremulous.

-Murnatan, currently in development by the Czech development team, AAA Games.
-The game is based on a Tremulous server modification which was worked on by the same lead developer of AAA Games, but due to licensing problems, has had some changes away from its previous title Tremulous 2 and concept work, many of which was already completed.
+Murnatan, which is currently in development by the Czech development team, AAA Games, is the game based on a Tremulous server modification which was worked on by the same lead developer of AAA Games, but due to licensing problems, has had some changes away from its previous title Tremulous 2 and concept work, many of which was already completed.
 The title was approved for Steam Greenlight within 7 days.